ManiAm/RAG-Search/README.md

 ### Embedding

-Embedding is the process of transforming raw data—such as words, sentences, or documents—into numerical vectors.
+Embedding is the process of transforming raw data-such as words, sentences, or documents-into numerical vectors.
 These vectors represent the semantic meaning of that data in a continuous, high-dimensional space.
-This means that similar meanings are close together in the vector space—even if the words are different.
+This means that similar meanings are close together in the vector space-even if the words are different.
 For example, embeddings allow systems to identify that "cat" and "kitten" are more similar than "cat" and "car".
 This enables machines to compare and reason about language in a more meaningful way than using raw text.

 To maintain modularity and scalability, RAG-Talk is designed to support `remote embedding` inference.
-Instead of performing embedding computations locally, RAG-Talk sends text data over HTTP to a dedicated embedding server—typically running on a host with GPU acceleration.
+Instead of performing embedding computations locally, RAG-Talk sends text data over HTTP to a dedicated embedding server-typically running on a host with GPU acceleration.
 This separation allows embedding workloads to be isolated from the main application, ensuring better performance, efficient GPU utilization, and easier horizontal scaling.
 The main application simply sends a request and receives a semantic vector in response, making it easy to plug in different embedding models or upgrade hardware independently of the rest of the system.

-Similarly, the LLM backend—powered by Ollama—can also run on a separate server.
+Similarly, the LLM backend-powered by Ollama-can also run on a separate server.
 This decoupling means RAG-Talk can communicate with powerful language models hosted elsewhere, whether on-premise or in the cloud.
 This architecture provides flexibility: developers can use lightweight machines for the web interface and delegate heavy model inference to machines with specialized resources like GPUs.
 It also opens the door for model multiplexing and centralized model orchestration, without complicating the frontend experience.

 ### Embedding Models

 Embedding models are machine learning models trained to generate these semantic vector representations.
 They learn from large text corpora to map similar pieces of text closer together in the vector space.
 Different models specialize in various tasks.
 Some focus on multilingual understanding (like `bge-large`), while others are optimized for speed or retrieval quality (like OpenAI’s `text-embedding-3-small`).
 These models power applications like semantic search, document clusterning, recommendation systems, and RAG.

-RAG-Talk supports multiple remote embedding models, allowing users to choose the one that best fits their use case—whether prioritizing speed, accuracy, or semantic depth.
+RAG-Talk supports multiple remote embedding models, allowing users to choose the one that best fits their use case-whether prioritizing speed, accuracy, or semantic depth.
 This flexibility enables users to experiment with different semantic behaviors or optimize performance by switching models on the fly.

 | Model Name           | Description                                                                                      |
 |----------------------|--------------------------------------------------------------------------------------------------|